Stock market today: Wall Street drifts in mixed trading as Walmart's profit impresses

 NEW YORK (AP) — U.S. stocks are drifting in mixed trading on Tuesday after clawing back losses from earlier in the morning.

-Stocks were doing worse in Europe, where France's CAC 40 index fell 1% and Germany's DAX lost 1.1% after Russia said Ukraine fired six U.S.-made ATACMS missiles at it.
+Stocks were doing worse in Europe, where France's CAC 40 index and Germany's DAX each lost 0.7% after Russia said Ukraine fired six U.S.-made ATACMS missiles at it.
 Earlier in the day, Russian President Vladimir Putinformally lowered the threshold for Russia's use of its nuclear weapons.

 Such cautiousness had overshadowed optimism coming from reports by big U.S. retailers showing fatter profits for the summer than analysts expected.